 Safe Sleep

-The American Academy of Pediatrics recommends placing your baby on his back when sleeping to reduce the risk of Sudden Infant Death Syndrome (SIDS).
+The American Academy of Pediatrics recommends placing your baby on their back when sleeping to reduce the risk of Sudden Infant Death Syndrome (SIDS).

 Always place babies to sleep on their backs during naps and at nighttime.
 Babies should not be placed on their stomachs or sides to sleep.
 There are some exceptions to this recommendation: